mapbox/mapbox-gl-js/docs/README.md

 API documentation is written as [JSDoc comments](http://usejsdoc.org/) and processed with [documentationjs](http://documentation.js.org/).
 We aim to document all classes and methods, public and private.
 Mark private classes and methods with `@private`.

 Any interface not explicitly marked as `@private` will be displayed on the official [Mapbox GL JS documentation page](https://www.mapbox.com/mapbox-gl-js/api/).
-Internal interfaces can and should be documentated with JSDoc comments but must be marked as `@private`.
+Internal interfaces can and should be documented with JSDoc comments but must be marked as `@private`.

 References: